Higher order Massey products for algebras over algebraic operads: Higher-order operadic Massey products

 \begin{example} Recall that the Poisson operad $\mathsf{Pois}$ is self-Koszul dual, generated by a commutative associative product $\wedge$ and a Lie bracket $[-,-]$, both of degree zero, which are compatible via the Poisson relation,

 The inner combinatorics of this operad are complex, and multiplying base elements frequently involves complicated rewriting procedures.
 Therefore, we cannot hope to write down formulas that are quite as clean as in examples \ref{example : Operadic def systems for Ass} and \ref{example: Lie--Massey brackets}.
 Nonetheless, it is possible to compute Poisson Massey products inductively in low weight.
-For example, if one considers $\wedge \circ_1 [-,-] \in \mathsf{Pois}^{\antishriek}(3)$, where we are taking the Koszul suspensions to be implicit, one has